Xqhare/nabu/README.md

 This README documents the usage of the most recent version of `.xff`: Version 2.

-If you would like to use version 0, please refer to the [releases page](https://github.com/Xqhare/nabu/releases/tag/v.0.6.2).
+If you would like to use version 0 or 1, I discourage you from doing so but you can refer to the [releases page](https://github.com/Xqhare/nabu/releases/).
-There you can find the documentation and code for version 0.
-While all code is still present the usage has changed slightly.
-Mainly the return value is now no longer a `Vec<XffValue>`, instead it is a single `XffValue`.

 All features present in the codebase are used in version 0 only.

+## Contributing
+Nabu is open to contributions.
+There is a simple rule: You may only create issues after you have created a pull request addressing the issue.
+Only maintainers may create issues without a pull request, all others will be purged and ignored.

 ## Purpose
 Nabu was written to satiate my want of being able to embed binary data inside a JSON like data structure.
 I also tried to make it easy to detect malformed data, and to make it slightly harder to manipulate the file by hand.

+In version 2, I wanted to play with single bits and bit operations.

 ## Motivation
 After finishing [Mawu](https://github.com/Xqhare/mawu), I wanted to dive deeper into file structures and working with bytes directly, instead of `&str` and later `chars` like in Mawu.
 Around this time I also had my first deep dive on ASCII after rewatching "The Martian" and thus decided on making my own file format.